MCT-master/mct-master.github.io/_posts_draft/2020-07-01-GenderHCI-For-Music.md

 Vorvoreanu, Mihaela et al. (2019).
 “From Gender Biases to Gender-Inclusive Design: An Empirical Investigation”.
 In: Proceedings of the 2019 CHI Conference on Human
 Factors in Computing Systems - CHI ’19.
 Glasgow, Scotland, UK:ACMPress, pp. 1–14.

+Xambó, Anna (2018).
+“Who Are theWomen Authors in NIME?—Improving Gender Balance in NIME Research”.
+In: Proceedings of the International Conference on New Interfaces for Musical Expression.
+Blacksburg, Virginia, USA, pp. 174–177.

+Zeiner-Henriksen, Hans T. (2014).
+“Old Instruments, New Agendas: The Chemical Brothers and the ARP 2600”.
+In: Dancecult 6.1, pp. 26–40.